Nike Marketing Strategy – How Nike Does it

 Posted on October 27, 2016

-How Nike is always ahead of its competitors?
+How Nike advertises to be ahead of its competitors?

 Since its beginnings in 1964, Nike (originally Blue Ribbon Sports) has become one of the most recognizable brands in the world, instantly identifiable by their simple “swoosh” logo (which was created by design student Carolyn Davidson for $35).Their innovative products are, of course, partially responsible for their popularity, but their creations would do them little good without the fantastic marketing strategy support system that backs them up.